Yosna/Multi-Model-AI-Text-Generator/README.md

 The output will begin with a randomly selected seed character or word (depending on `token_level`) and continue for the configured number of tokens.

+You can control the randomness of generation using the `temperature` argument in `config.json`.
+Lower values make output more deterministic; higher values make it more random.

 ## Loss Visualization

 - Plotting both training and validation loss curves